 Going off to preschool or kindergarten is an important milestone for both you and your child.
 It may be her first step away from home or a transition to a new setting and friends.
 Even the return to a familiar program has its excitements, pleasures, and anxieties.
-At the 3-, 4-, and 5-year-old stages of development, "change" can bring a multitude of feelings and thoughts.
+At the 3-, 4-, and 5-year-old stages of development, "change" can bring a multitude of feelings and thoughts (here are language and literacy milestones to expect at this age).
 Some children accept and enjoy change more than others.
 But it's not unusual for even the most "experienced" child to need some extra attention during the first days and weeks of school.

 Here are a few simple steps you can take along the road to a great new year!